 How do I know that?
 Tech events in Brazil have to distribute "certificates" for their audience, so the sponsoring companies know that their employees attended the conference.
 We don't distribute certificates, because this audience doesn't need them.

-They invested their money and their time.
+They invest their own money and their own time.
 It's only fair that we do the same.

 Did it work?

 We had more than 300 people last year.
-We had more than 300 people this year.
+We had almost 600 people this year.
 Imagine this: a very niche, new-tech, and English-only conference with no translations.
 It's a recipe for failure, and yet it stands strong once again.

-We are already planning for 2019.
-Yes, we have to plan it almost one year in advance.
+We are already planning for 2020.
+The dates are set for AUG 28-29, 2020 Yes, we plan it almost one year in advance.
 It's not possible to do an acceptable event with less than that.

 As this is not a for-profit event, any help is welcome.
 How can you help?